page contents

 Work for absent students:

-When a student has an excused absence, any handouts or assignments will be filed in the classroom absent file for that day.
-Upon the student’s return the student will collect their work from the absent file.
+When a student has an excused absence, any handouts or assignments can be made up.
 They should complete and return any missed work within the same number of days that they missed.
 If they missed one day of school, they have one day to return the work.
 If they missed two days, they have two days to return the work, etc. Students will be made aware of their due date and may return it to my desk inbox upon completion.
+Parents can contact the office or me via classdojo to gather the work so they can do it at home also.

 Parent/teacher communication: